-This power arises where HMRC feels there has been an attempt to commit fraud or some other serious offense.
+This power arises where HMRC feels there has been an attempt to commit fraud or some other serious offence.
 In this case, it will pursue the company officer or director using the full extent of the law.
 Typically this process will follow the compulsory liquidation (Winding up) of the company by HMRC.

 The PLN legislation only applies to National Insurance Contributions and the late payment interest and penalties that have arisen from them.
 Corporation tax and VAT payments cannot be pursued in this way.
-Furthermore, HMRC

-does not intend to penalise directors of companies that are genuinely struggling.
+Furthermore, HMRC does not intend to penalise directors of companies that are genuinely struggling.
 For this reason, it will generally only consider issuing a PLN in cases where the company was making significant payments to:

-• Other creditors
+- Other creditors

-• Connected companies
+- Connected companies

 - Themselves as directors

 HMRC will usually only issue a PLN if it believes there is a good chance of recovering the debt.
 However, a PLN can also be issued in cases where the officers of a company have a history of phoenixism.

-Can you challenge a Personal Liability Notice?
+Can you Challenge a Personal Liability Notice?

 HMRC will consider any representations made by the officers of a company when issuing a Personal Liability Notice.
 Ideally, any negotiations with HMRC will take place before the notice has been issued.
 Once the PLN has been issued, it is then subject to an appeal process before the Tax Tribunal.

 At this point, if the company officers are willing take some of the responsibility, it is possible for a settlement to be negotiated.
 If the directors are not willing to accept responsibility and continue to dispute the notice, a negotiation can take place on the basis of securing a NIL settlement.

 There is no statutory obligation to cooperate with a Personal Liability Notice enquiry.
 However, if you believe you have acted honestly and ethically, you will lose your opportunity to negotiate with HMRC if you fail to cooperate.

-What if you can’t reach an agreement with HMRC?
+What if you Can’t reach an Agreement with HMRC?

 If HMRC believes the Personal Liability Notice should be issued and enforced, each ‘culpable’ officer will be sent a notice detailing how HMRC arrived at the decision, and how much they are personally expected to pay.

-What if the company is in liquidation?
+What if the Company is in Liquidation?